Tussigon Withdrawal Symptoms, Signs, and Detoxification

-Tussigon is an antitussive (narcotic cough suppressant) and Schedule II opioid prescribed for cough relief in adults.1 The medication is a combination of hydrocodone, an opioid painkiller, and homatropine, a substance meant to discourage misuse.
+Tussigon is an antitussive (narcotic cough suppressant) and Schedule II opioid prescribed for cough relief in adults.1 This prescription drug, or medication, is a combination of hydrocodone, an opioid painkiller, and homatropine, a substance meant to discourage misuse.

 Fortunately, there are many treatment options to help you safely detox from Tussigon and recover from opioid addiction.

 Tussigon is an opioid narcotic with a high potential for abuse and dependence and therefore prescribed with caution due to its serious side effects.1 If used for short-term treatment such as for cough relief, it is unlikely to result in physical dependence or addiction.1